-Similar audience targeting is available for the Display Network, the Search Network, Youtube, Gmail, Customer Match, and apps.
-Similar audience lists are automatically created and updated in real time once you have set up at least one eligible list in the AdWords Audience Center library.
-It's recommended that you have a remarketing strategy in place before running Similar audiences.
+Similar audience targeting is available for Display, Search, YouTube, Gmail, Customer Match and apps.
+Similar audience lists are automatically created and updated in real time once you have set up at least one eligible list in the Google Ads Audience Center library.
+It's recommended that you have a remarketing strategy in place before running Similar Audiences.
 Learn more About remarketing.

 - More reach: Extend the reach of your campaign towards new users who are similar to your existing users, up to five times more than with remarketing lists alone.

-- Powered by machine learning: Similar audience lists are updated in real time using machine learning capabilities that analyzes millions of signals to optimize towards performance.
+- Powered by machine learning: Similar audience lists are updated in real time using machine-learning capabilities that analyse millions of signals to optimise towards performance.

-- Easy to manage: Similar audience lists automatically appear in eligible AdWords accounts.
-Eligibility is determined when there is enough statistically significant similarity found between new users and the original remarketing list.
+- Easy to manage: Similar audience lists automatically appear in eligible Google Ads accounts.
+Eligibility is determined when there's enough statistically significant similarity found between new users and the original remarketing list.

-- Target efficiently: Original remarketing lists are automatically excluded from Similar audience lists, making sure you target new users only.
+- Target efficiently: Original remarketing lists are automatically excluded from similar audience lists, making sure that you target new users only.

 Simplified audience targeting

-Similar audience targeting takes the guesswork out of your search for new audiences by automatically finding new customers similar to your existing customers. (such as ‘site visitors’, or ‘converters’’).
-AdWords takes your existing user lists and uses machine learning to understand what they have in common to find more like-minded customers.
-You can use Similar Audiences to find new customers similar to those already in your remarketing lists using criteria such as topics they like and sites they frequent.
+Similar audience targeting takes the guesswork out of your search for new audiences by automatically finding new customers similar to your existing customers (such as ‘site visitors’ or ‘converters').
+Google Ads takes your existing user lists and uses machine learning to understand what they have in common to find more like-minded customers.
+You can use Similar Audiences to find new customers similar to those already in your remarketing lists using criteria such as topics that they like and sites that they frequent.

-Say you've created a remarketing list of people who bought steak knives from your kitchenware site.
-Instead of helping you reach broad groups of people interested in "cooking," Similar audiences will identify that people on this list tend to browse sites specifically about "cooking steak" and "high quality knife sets" before coming to your site and making a purchase.
-Based on this, Similar audiences will then find other people with similar activity.
+Let's say that you've created a remarketing list of people who've bought steak knives from your kitchenware site.
+Instead of helping you reach broad groups of people interested in 'cooking', Similar Audiences will identify that people on this list tend to browse sites specifically about 'cooking steak' and 'high-quality knife sets' before coming to your site and making a purchase.
+Based on this, Similar Audiences will then find other people with similar activity.

 Getting new potential customers

-Even if these new Similar audience visitors don't immediately purchase from your site, if you've added the remarketing tag to your site, you can still reach out to them later through a remarketing list.
-By adding Similar audiences targeting, you can get more visitors to your website, and therefore more users onto your remarketing lists in a way that's intuitive and easy to manage.
+Even if these new similar audience visitors don't immediately purchase from your site, if you've added the remarketing tag to your site, you can still reach them later through a remarketing list.
+By adding Similar Audiences targeting, you can get more visitors to your website and therefore more users onto your remarketing lists in a way that's intuitive and easy to manage.

 Case study: ZOOT